 What are the criteria to receive an invitation to apply to the Goodnight Scholars Program?

 Please review the criteria listed on the Apply section of our website.
 Note that the criteria are slightly different between first-year and transfer applicants.

 Which STEM or STEM education majors are eligible for consideration to the Goodnight Scholars Program?

 Our list of eligible majors is available here.

 Do I have to be a U.S. citizen to be eligible for this scholarship?

-No. All students who qualify as residents of North Carolina, as well as undocumented/DACA students who are living in North Carolina and will graduate from a North Carolina high school, are eligible for this scholarship.
+No. All students who qualify as residents of North Carolina, as well as undocumented/DACA students who are living in North Carolina and will graduate from a North Carolina high school or community college, are eligible for this scholarship.

 How can I share my unique circumstances with the Goodnight Scholars Program to ensure an accurate review of my financial information prior to invitations being sent out?

 By completing the self-nomination form in the Apply section of our website.